pneumaticdeath/conways_GoL/examples/README.md

 # Example patterns that do interesting things
-  Most are copied from https://playgameoflife.com/lexicon
+  some are copied from https://playgameoflife.com/lexicon